CGCookie/handbook/who-does-what.md

 Dennis is a developer working directly with Nick Haskins, helping primarily on the front-end codebase with Javascript and CSS and managing our testing suite across each application.

+### Rom Stevens - Blender Market Developer

+Rom is a developer working full-time on the Blender Market project.
+She is working on the full stack, handling maintenance and new feature development while working closely with Jonathan Williamson on direction.

 ## Market Team

 ### Matthew Muldoon - Blender Market Manager